 The MASIC foundation aims to help these mothers who often suffer in silence through embarrassment and the social stigma associated to their symptoms, unaware that there are many other mothers going through what they are experiencing.

 MASIC campaigns to influence change in healthcare policies to avoid these injuries, improve their detection and where possible improve the rate of repairs after birth, so more women are spared the indignity of anal incontinence.

 MASIC has a plan based on greater support for mothers, increased public awareness and better education for medical professionals.
 MASIC will be developing a regional structure in the UK and Ireland to promote a care pathway, educational policies and research.

 President – Professor Michael Keighley MA MS FRCS

-Please find the link to the Feedback Form here
+Please find the link to the George Foster North West Education Day evaluation form here